How to Join Bushido Karate Club

-- When a student pays for a one month or two months training fee they are covered for that calendar month(s).
+- Students who pay a one-month or two-month training fee are covered for that calendar month(s).

 - When you pay for training fees, you are paying for that period and not a per-class fee; it is up to you how much or little you train during this period.
 We recommend training 2-3 times per week.

 - Classes are available in all locations, and we encourage you to attend as many classes as possible to get the best value for money.

-- Bushido Karate Club understands that financial circumstances can change from one month to the next so students have the option of switching payment plans any time they wish at the end of their current payment.
-Let us know if you wish to change plans.
+- Bushido Karate Club understands that financial circumstances can change from one month to the next, so students can switch payment plans any time they wish at the end of their current payment.
+Let us know if you want to change plans.

-- The bigger plans will offer the biggest saving and we have a new Family Plan offer for families with 2 Children or greater.
+- The bigger plans will offer the most significant saving, and we have a new Family Plan offer for families with two direct family members or more training.